7RU7H/Archive/Software/Operating-Systems/Linux/Linux-Commands/Linux-Users-And-Group-Commands.md

 # User and Group related commands

+**Warning `1 command` from this article was generated with the use of [Phind](https://www.phind.com/search?cache=pg2xr6qqorhhl45vb8flwxgu)  and human consultation of  testing `getent group groupname | cut -d: -f3` - listed references in references section  **

 For non-user-and-group related command see: [[Core-Linux-Commands]]
 ```bash
 # switch user "-l" is login switch
 su